A Biblical Look at Deacons

 The act of "laying on of hands" was merely a cultural oriental practice in which one would show his identification with or approval of the person on which he placed his hand.
 It was not used to "set apart to the sacred office in the church" or to "put their honor upon those chosen to the same responsible and dignified position" as Unger's Bible Dictionary states.11 The present day use of "ordination" comes from the Roman Catholic and Protestant churches and should not be confused with the what the early church practiced.
 After a church elects its officers each year it is proper to have special prayer and install them in their duties.
 This is completely in line with the biblical example.

-In closing, I can find no biblical precedent for a church to misuse or misapply the ministry of specially appointed servants (deacons) in the local church as many churches are doing today.
+In closing, I can find no scriptural precedent for a church to misuse or misapply the ministry of specially appointed servants (deacons) in the local church as many churches are doing today.
 I believe we must follow the biblical example literally and add nothing to it or take anything away from it.
 A godly servant, who serves his fellow believers faithfully, is an asset to any local church and brings honor to the Lord.
 The pastor and the church must be careful in setting the position within the biblical example and make sure that it is never changed.

 It is interesting to read in Strong's Systematic Theology, such statements as, "The number of offices in the church is two: -first the office of bishop, presbyter, or pastor; and secondly, the office of deacon."
-12 In numerous pages following, which address the "officers" of the church and their duties, it is well to note that Strong never gives even one Scriptural reference for his conclusion of deacons being "officers" in the church.
+12 In numerous pages following, which address the "officers" of the church and their duties, it is well to note that Strong never gives even one scriptural reference for his conclusion of deacons being "officers" in the church.
 The reason is apparently that there is no Scriptural reference available.

 Elmer Towns, in his textbook, Theology for Today, also concludes there is an "office" of a deacon by using Philippians 1:1, in which Paul addresses the Epistle to "To all the saints in Christ Jesus which are at Philippi, with the bishops and deacons."
-He further says "Because these are the only two that are identified with the title office, most churches conclude these are the only New Testament offices in the church."
+He further says, "Because these are the only two that are identified with the title office, most churches conclude these are the only New Testament offices in the church."
 13

 First, to conclude that in Philippians 1:1, Paul only addresses the bishops and servants (deacons) and that this establishes the authority of a deacon is a weak point.
-If you correctly translate the sentence as "To all the saints in Christ Jesus which are at Philippi, with the bishops and servants" the problem goes away.
+If you correctly translate the sentence as "To all the saints in Christ Jesus, which are at Philippi, with the bishops and servants" the problem goes away.
 There is nothing in this verse to suggest that Paul was recognizing any other than the pastors and all the servants or members in the church at Philippi.
-Towns refers to 1 Timothy 3:1 and 3:11 as using the word "office" of a bishops and deacon respectively.
+Towns refers to 1 Timothy 3:1 and 3:11 as using the word "office" of a bishop and deacon respectively.
 He fails to note that the word translated into the English noun, "office" and the verb "use" is not in any Greek text.
 As stated earlier, the phrase translated in our English Bibles, "use the office" is one word in the Greek, which is a verb and is, literally translated "ministry or service of a servant."
 Thus, he, as well as many others are basing their conclusions that there is an "office" of a deacon on a faulty and misleading translation of the Greek text.

-Chafer, in his Systematic Theology, refers to the position of a deacon also as being an office, but correctly concludes that they "seem to have been concerned with the offices of comfort and charity rather than with those of oversight."14 Thus he seems to understand the word "office" as being an assigned task and not a official church office.
+Chafer, in his Systematic Theology, refers to the position of a deacon also as being an office, but correctly concludes that they "seem to have been concerned with the offices of comfort and charity rather than with those of oversight."14 Thus he seems to understand the word "office" as being an assigned task and not an official church office.

 A simple substitution of the word "ministry" for "offices" in his statement would bring it in line with the New Testament Greek text.
-In studying this matter I have read the conclusions of dozens of commentators.
+In studying this matter, I have read the conclusions of dozens of commentators.
 One thing I find common to those who teach the "office of a deacon" idea is that they take a eisegetical approach in arriving at their conclusions.
-They seem to begin with the assumption there is an "office" and then base their comments on this conjecture.
+They seem to begin with the assumption, there is an "office" and then base their comments on this conjecture.

 Further, they do not give any references to establish their presumption exegetically.
 (Eisegesis means reading a meaning into Scripture.
 Exegesis means taking the meaning from the text).
 Some may not agree with this position and choose to use the "deacon board" or a modified elder rule approach in their churches.
 They should understand that it is God Himself who established church polity and not man.
-This issue is a matter of conviction which came from many years of study of the matter.
+This issue is a matter of conviction, which came from many years of study of the matter.

 I do not make this a matter to break or base fellowship with other men.
 Many men and churches, which I deeply respect, do not hold to the biblical position.
 I would encourage them to take the time and study the matter thoroughly and follow the example of the Bereans.
 "These were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched the scriptures daily, whether those things were so (insert period)" (Acts 17:11).
 However, I feel that I must, in good conscience before the Lord, follow the dictates of my conscience and the New Testament example.
-By taking this course I am acknowledging that the Head of the congregation that I pastor is the Lord Jesus Christ who died for it (Eph.
+By taking this course, I am acknowledging that the Head of the congregation, that I pastor is the Lord Jesus Christ who died for it (Eph.
 5:25).
 He is the Chief Shepherd.
-The local assembly belongs to Him and I am but His overseer and under-shepherd.
+The local assembly belongs to Him, and I am but His overseer and under-shepherd.
 Neither I, nor anyone else, have any authority to change in any way the church that He founded and built.
 It is His assembly, and I must faithfully follow the strict example of the New Testament.
 I must not just blindly accept tradition or what many practice, but rather "Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth."
 (2 Timothy 2:15) and ". . . let every man prove his own work, and then shall he have rejoicing in himself alone, and not in another" (Gal.
 6:4).
 God will not and cannot bless error in any form; therefore, a church with an unbiblical use of servants "deacons" cannot expect God's favor or blessings in this area.

 | 1.
 First, have the desire